Louis XIV (band): Formation (2003–2004)

-Illegal Tender EP and The Best Little Secrets Are Kept (2005-2007)
+Illegal Tender EP and The Best Little Secrets Are Kept (2005–2007)

 The band performed in the 2005 T in the Park festival.
-In reviews after the festival they were named "the best band of the festival.
+In reviews after the festival, the band was named "the best band of the festival.
 Hill recorded and released a music video for the instrumental song "The Hunt".

 Independent record label Stolen Transmission released a three-song CD featuring the songs "Hey Teacher" and "God Killed the Queen".
-After the band returned to California, local radio stations, including XETRA-FM in San Diego, began playing an unreleased song from the band's website, "Finding out True love is Blind".
+After the band returned to California, local radio stations, including XETRA-FM in San Diego, began playing an unreleased song from the band's website, "Finding Out True love Is Blind".
 This airplay led to the release of two simultaneous limited EPs, Pink and Blue.
 Eight major radio stations on the West Coast then named the single a top five song, leading to the band signing to Atlantic Records in late 2004.

 The band released a self-produced EP entitled Illegal Tender in January 2005, followed in March by their second full-length album, The Best Little Secrets Are Kept, produced by Hill.
-The album depicts a naked woman with the song titles written on her back.
+The album cover depicts a naked woman with the song titles written on her back.
 A censored version of the cover was released in Walmart, with a portion of the woman's body cropped off.
-The album spawned two singles, "Finding Out True Love Is Blind" and "God Killed the Queen".
+The album spawned two singles, the aforementioned songs "Finding Out True Love Is Blind" and "God Killed the Queen".

-In 2005 NME called the band "music to flunk rehab to", and Rolling Stone and MTV both named it as one of their top ten bands to watch.
+In 2005, NME called the band "music to flunk rehab to", and Rolling Stone and MTV both named it as one of their top ten bands to watch.
 The music video for "Pledge of Allegiance", again filmed by Hill, featured "The Best Little Secrets" cover model undressing in front of a camera.
-The music video for "Paper Doll" was released exclusively on the alt porn website Suicide Girls.
+The music video for "Paper Doll" was released exclusively on the alt porn website SuicideGirls.
 The video, featuring various models in different stages of undress, was directed by alt-porn pioneer Eon McKai.

-In 2007 David Bowie and Alicia Keys asked the band to play their BlackBall charity event for AIDS in Africa.
+In 2007, David Bowie and Alicia Keys asked the band to play their BlackBall charity event for AIDS in Africa.
 Bowie cited Louis XIV as one of his favorite new bands in numerous Conde Nast publications.
-Hill and Karscig also sang on three songs on The Killers' 2006 album Sam's Town.
-In September 2007 violinist Ray Suen joined Louis XIV as a touring member.
-The band toured Australia, Mexico, and the USA with The Killers and played several AIDS in Africa charity events.
+Hill and Karscig also sang on three songs on the Killers' 2006 album Sam's Town.
+In September 2007, violinist Ray Suen joined Louis XIV as a touring member with the Killers on the band's Sam's Town Tour throughout 2006 and 2007.
+The band toured Australia, Mexico, and the USA and played several AIDS in Africa charity events.
 The same year, two of Louis XIV's tracks, the titular "Louis XIV" and "Finding Out True Love Is Blind", were used as backing tracks on Jimmy Carr's stand-up DVD Comedian.

 The band's next EP, The Distances from Everyone to You, was released through the iTunes Store on September 11, 2007.
 The EP contains the band's cover version of Queen's Flash Gordon theme, later used for the Sci Fi Channel's new Flash Gordon television series.